Executive Director, Arizona PIRG

 Taxpayers will shoulder anywhere from $4 to $5.8 billion of today’s $16.65 billion Bank of America settlement with the U.S. Justice Department.
 The settlement, which releases the bank from charges of alleged illegal activity related to mortgage activities, specifically refuses to stop Bank of America from writing the settlement off as a tax break — which means much of the settlement cost will ultimately be shouldered by U.S. taxpayers.

-“Today, the Justice Dept. failed to protect taxpayers,” said Phineas Baxandall, Senior Analyst at U.S. PIRG.
+“Today, the Justice Dept. failed to protect taxpayers,” said Phineas Baxandall, Senior Analyst for the Arizona PIRG Education Fund.
 “Their settlement with Bank of America will allow the bank to treat most of this settlement as a tax deduction, meaning that taxpayers will be burdened with at least $4 billion of the total settlement cost.”

 “Every dollar in tax benefits that the bank receives from this settlement is a dollar that taxpayers will ultimately pay for in the form of higher taxes, cuts to public programs, or a higher national debt,” said Baxandall.